msupply-foundation/conforma-server/documentation/Database-Schema-Template.md

 ## Permission settings

-Different users needs different permissions for acting on an applicatiion template.
+Different users needs different permissions for acting on an application template.

 For example an **Applicant user** would be required to be associated with a template permission in order to **Apply** to a specific application of a template type.
 Another example is a **Reviewer user** who would be required to be associated with a template permission in order to **Review** applications of a specific template type (or specific sections of the application of a template type) on a certain stage.